fmichonneau/phylobase/cran-comments.md

-This submission follows an email sent to me by Prof. Brian Ripley and Martin Maelcher regarding a typo in the examples (detected by changes to R-devel).
+This submission follows an email sent to me by Kurt Hornik on April 7th, 2017.

 ## Test environments

-- local Ubuntu 15.04, R 3.2.3
+- local Ubuntu 16.10, R 3.3.3
-- Ubuntu 12.04 (travis-ci), R 3.2.3
+- Ubuntu 12.04 (travis-ci), R 3.3.3
-- Windows with win-builder (R 3.2.3 and R-devel r69971)
+- Windows with win-builder (R 3.3.3 and R-devel r72555)
-- Debian Testing with R-devel compiled with gcc-5
+- Debian Testing with R-devel (r72514)

 ## R CMD check results